-size that cannot be achieved with other existing electronic manufacturing.
-Conductive fibres are the key element to build the sensor [4].
-Sensor is a RTD [5] according to the builder.
+Piezo-resistive sensors can be made in sizes that cannot be achieved with other existing electronic manufacturing.
+Conductive fibres are the key elements for building these sensors [4].
+The soft sensor investigated in this work is able to sense pressure or an external thermal field and is a resistance temperature detector (RTD) [5], according to the builder.

-Soft sensors investigated in this work are capable to sense a pressure or an external thermal field.
-Piezoresistive textile soft sensors are made by layers of knitted textile fabric, sewn to form one unit with the piezoresistive nano-material in the innermost level [7].
+Piezoresistive textile soft sensors are made from layers of knitted textile fabric that are sewn to form one unit, with the piezoresistive nano-material in the innermost layer [7].
 Knitted power supply lines and data buses are fabricated by alternating conductive and not conductive yarns on the textile sheets, which are in direct contact with the sensitive layer.
 The pressure sensing element, or sensel, is at the intersection of two conductive lines in different layers.
-Data buses are interfaced through conventional connectors to external at cables which connect to an Arduino MEGA 2560 r31 through a custom breakout board [2; 3].
-Software developed in LabviewTMdisplays and processes the acquired signals.
-Exploiting the variation of the resistivity of some material at temperature variation, an innovative all-fabric single-layer Resistive Temperature Detector (RTD) sensor 1 is presented.
-Using this layered architecture, three types of fabric-based sensors will be considered in the following, that differ for the conductive materials of the fabric, that is:
+Data buses are interfaced through conventional connectors to external cables that connect to an Arduino MEGA 2560 r31 through a custom breakout board [2], [3].
+Software developed in LabVIEW displays and processes the acquired signals.
+Exploiting the variation of the resistivity of some material at different temperatures, an innovative all-fabric single-layer (RTD) sensor is presented.
+Using this layered architecture, three types of fabric-based sensors that differ based on the conductive materials of the fabric will be considered:

 Fabric A - Conductive lines are made of copper wire (100 _m in width) and insulating material is coated copper wire (112 _m in width);

-Fabric B - Fabric is made of polyester yarns alternated to yarns of fibers metallized with silver;
+Fabric B - Fabric is made of polyester yarns alternated with yarns of fibres metallised with silver;

 RTD Fabric - All-fabric single-layer RTD sensor.
-It comes with very low thermal inertia and hysteresis.
+It exhibits very low thermal inertia and hysteresis.

-The mechanical properties of textile fabrics depend on manufacturing and the material of the yarns.
-In knitted fabrics, loops can be easily stretched in different directions and the fabric results in a high stretchable fashion, constrained by the material the yarns are made of.
-Especially, replacing the metal yarn with a silver- or carbon black-coated polyester thread leads to a more elastic and stretchable textile matrix and significantly reduce the

-thickness of the compound of the sensor thus increasing its capacity to adapt its shape to the human body for wearable applications.
+The mechanical properties of textile fabrics depend on their manufacturing and the material of the yarns.
+In knitted fabrics, loops can be easily stretched in different directions, and the fabric overall is highly stretchable within the constraints of the material the yarns are made of.
+In particular, replacing metal yarn with silver- or carbon black-coated polyester threads leads to a more elastic and stretchable textile matrix and significantly reduces the thickness of the compound of the sensor, thus increasing its capacity to adapt its shape to the human body for wearable applications.

-Purpose of this study is to prove it by showing the linearity of textile sensor [5] and searching for a mathematical function similar to theoretical model ρ(T)=ρ0∙[1+αT-T0] .
-By using R=ρ∙LS it is possible to use resistive model RT=R0∙[1+αT-T0].
-Firstly, the study examined the behaviour of temperature in an internal science oven situated in a reliability laboratory at Analytical Cetace in Scandicci (Firenze, Italy).
-Successively the behaviour of temperature and humidity was analyzed in the second oven chamber.
-This document proposes to characterize the textile [7] temperature sensor given by Plug&Wear Srl (Firenze, Italy).
-The temperature experiment [8] is divided in four stages: first step is to avoid all contact resistances and put the sensor on an insulating material, second step was aimed at implementing a measurement system by developing a specific software through LabVIEW, third step consisted of data acquisition and finally the study of result was carried out.
+The purpose of this study is to determine whether the sensor is an RTD by calculating the linearity of the textile sensor [5] and searching for a mathematical function similar to the theoretical model ρ(T)=ρ0∙[1+αT-T0].
+By using R=ρ∙LS, it is possible to use the resistive model RT=R0∙[1+αT-T0].
+First, the study examined the behaviour of temperature in an internal science oven situated in a reliability laboratory at the Analytical CETACE test laboratory in Scandicci (Firenze, Italy).
+Next, the behaviour of temperature and humidity was analysed in the second oven chamber.
+This document proposes to characterise the textile [7] temperature sensor made by Plug&Wear Srl (Firenze, Italy).
+The temperature experiment [8] was divided into four stages.
+In the first step, all contact resistances were avoided, and the sensor was placed on an insulating material.
+The second step was aimed at implementing a measurement system by developing a specific software through LabVIEW.
+The third step consisted of data acquisition, and finally, the study results were determined.
 Temperature acquisition was performed with an Agilent software.
 The humidity experiment required the same stages.
-During both experiments to measure temperature, thermocouples and one Pt100 [9] [10] were supported by the sensor but data elaboration was performed by considering Pt100 because of his high accuracy.
-Collected data have produced: linearity, hysteresis, sensibility, output range and input range.
+To measure temperature during both experiments, thermocouples and one Pt100 [9], [10] were supported by the sensor, but data elaboration was performed using the Pt100 because of its high accuracy.
+Data were collected for linearity, hysteresis, sensibility, output range and input range.

 METHODOLOGY